damir-sijakovic/paginateHelper/README.md

 $itemNumber - number of all items in db
 $perPage - items on page
 $currentPage - on what page we are currently
-$visiblePages - number of visible pages in middle
+$visiblePages - number of visible pages in middle (if you have 100 pages, this will brake them in page groups)

 AND THIS RETURNS?